Montana Draw Odds & Application Guide

 The Smart Approach: Hunt Both

 Buy the Big Game Combo every year and hunt general-season elk while simultaneously building bonus points through the limited-entry draw.
 You hunt every fall, gain Montana-specific experience, and steadily improve your draw odds for a premium district.
 This dual-track approach is how experienced Montana nonresidents operate.
+Invest those general-tag years in quality hunting binoculars and learn the country — the gear and knowledge you build now will pay off when you draw a premium district.

 Species-by-Species Draw Odds